 Once you're sure anxiety is causing your double vision, the only way to stop it is to address the anxiety.
 Unfortunately, anxiety will continue to trigger the release of adrenaline, and there is no way to prevent eye dilation and related issues from occurring.

 There are a few techniques you can try to reduce both the severity of your anxiety and the likelihood of double vision.
 These include:

 - Breathe Slower Do your best to slow down your breathing as much as possible.
 That will prevent the effects of hyperventilation.
 Fight the urge to take deep breaths, and instead take slow, controlled breaths that last about 13 to 15 seconds each.

 - Exercise Exercise is an anxiety reduction tool that doesn't necessarily have an effect on vision, but can provide some immediate relief for anxiety that could, in theory, reduce some of the double vision you suffer from immediately.
 While it's hard to run with balance issues, if you can get in some good exercise you should be able to find some relief from the symptoms.

 - Distract Your Senses Another effective strategy is to simply distract your senses and your mind from your symptoms.
 Double vision is often perceived because you're paying so much attention to your vision.
 Give yourself a break by turning on music, turning on the TV, talking to someone on the phone, and walking around.
 Make it much harder for yourself to focus on your anxiety symptoms, and your vision issues should soon follow.

 Obviously none of these are anxiety cures, but they are ways to at least make your double vision bother you less.
-Then you can get started on an anxiety reduction strategy.
+Then you can get started on implementing a proven anxiety reduction strategy.